speedbird620/Yet-another-simulator-chair/README.md

 The requirements for the simulator:
  - The parts shall be available in general stores (as far as possible)
  - A simple yet durable construction
- - Dual controlStick, rudder and airbrake
+ - Dual control: stick, rudder and airbrake
- - Airbrake shall be able to be used as throttle and collector after minor alteration
+ - Airbrake shall be able to be used as throttle and collective after minor alteration
  - Tow cable release
  - Position of pedals are adjustable

-## Current status of the project
+## Current project status

 The list of built YAS-chairs:
 - sn 001: ÖSFK at ESSZ, first prototype